FOX Casting Change: Now Exclusively Using Casting Networks

-Before we get into it, if you don’t have a profile, create one.
-If you do have a profile, make sure to upload your theatrical headshots, your reels, clips, etc. Make sure your resumes are current.
+Before we get into it, if you don’t have a Casting Networks profile, create one.
+If you do have a profile, make sure you upload your updated resume, theatrical headshots, reels, relevant clips, etc.

--Link to your theatrical reps.
-You have to actually add your agency to your account through a code, you can’t just type it in.
-Contact your rep for this code if they haven’t sent it to you already.
+Next, make sure you link to your theatrical reps.
+You have to add your agency to your account through a code.
+You can’t just type it in.
+If your rep hasn’t already sent it, contact them for this code.

-Apparently Cast It and Casting Networks have merged.
+Cast It and Casting Networks have now merged.

 Cast It is the platform that is used for casting to upload and share our auditions with studios for approval. www.CastingItTalent.com

-Casting Networks, known to Los Angeles actors as LA Casting, is a platform previously used by casting to send out breakdowns for commercial projects to agents and managers, where actors had profiles to market themselves commercially.
+Casting Networks, known to Los Angeles actors as LA Casting, is a platform previously used to send out breakdowns for commercial projects to agents and managers, and a place where actors had profiles to commercially market themselves.

-Now all of this is changing a bit as Cast It & Casting Networks have merged and FOX has announced that they will exclusively be using Casting Networks to release their breakdowns (actually called “briefs” through this platform) for all their projects – both theatrical and commercial.
-So, Casting Networks is now being used for both commercial & theatrical breakdowns/briefs.
+All of this is changing a bit as Cast It & Casting Networks have merged.
+FOX has now announced that they will exclusively be using Casting Networks to release their breakdowns (actually called “briefs” through this platform) for all their projects – both theatrical and commercial.

 “[Fox TV Group EVP Sharon Klein had been an early adopter and big fan of Cast It, a paid application used by several studios and networks.
 Since Fox started using it a decade ago, the company has been rechecking its security system each year.
 While Casting Networks had been talking to Fox about a possible collaboration for a while, when POV Partners recently acquired the company and Cast It in short succession, they made a pitch about a secure end-to-end platform.

 It seems like other studios may also follow suit and release their breakdowns through Casting Networks, as there are a lot of pros for all involved.
-Apparently, casting & the studios were also told that using this platform and making this transition, would not cost actors anything.
-I’m not sure how exactly they meant this or if that’s verbatim what was said.
+Casting Networks and several studios were also apparently told that using this platform would not cost actors anything.

-Thus far, I’ve found this not to be the case.
-Cast It & LA Casting are free for a basic membership, but if you want a premium membership or if you want to upload more than 1 photo, footage, etc. you have to pay (and the prices are significantly higher than Breakdown Services).
-I was told by a major casting office to voice my concerns about cost to Casting Networks directly as the studios were extra excited about it as they were told it would not cost actors money.
+Thus far, I’ve found that this not to be the case.
+Cast It & LA Casting are free for a basic membership, but if you want a premium membership, you have to pay (and the prices are significantly higher than Breakdown Services).
+I was told by a major casting office to voice my concerns about the cost of Casting Networks because the studios were excited about it not costing actors money.

-The official transition of FOX moving to using Casting Networks was announced to begin Nov.
+The official transition of FOX casting moving to using Casting Networks was announced to begin Nov.
 20th, but breakdowns/briefs have already been being released through Casting Networks.
 Only time will tell the future of casting on FOX.

 Hope this is helpful for you all.
-Let us know in the comments if you have any questions, and if we get any additional information, we’ll be sure to update this post.
-Now get over to Casting Networks and get your materials live, and meet casting directors from Fox TV in no time!
+Let us know in the comments if you have any questions, and if we get any additional information about network casting, we’ll be sure to update this post.
+Now get over to Casting Networks, get your materials live, and meet casting directors from Fox TV in no time!